 Several of the explanatory variables are market-based.
 These variables are available in real-time (no lag), which means they respond very quickly to changing market conditions.
 In addition, they are never revised.
 This makes the Trader Edge recession model more responsive than many recession models.
 The current and historical data in this report reflect the current model configuration with all 26 variables.

-The graph of the diffusion index from 1/1/2006 to 12/1/2019 is presented in Figure 1 below (in red - left axis).
+The graph of the diffusion index from 1/1/2006 to 12/1/2020 is presented in Figure 1 below (in red - left axis).
 The gray shaded regions in Figure 1 below represent U.S. recessions as defined (after the fact) by the National Bureau of Economic Research (NBER).
+The NBER has not yet called the end of the 2020 recession, so I have entered a temporary end date in all graphs below.
 The value of the S&P 500 index is also included (in blue - right axis).

 0.5-Sigma Diffusion Index

-The percentage of explanatory variables with Z-scores below the 0.5-sigma early warning threshold dropped from 30.8% to 23.1% in November.
-The additional level of detail provided by this (more continuous and responsive) metric will be invaluable going forward, especially given the infrequent and more discrete movements of the standard (zero-sigma) diffusion index.
+The percentage of explanatory variables with Z-scores below the 0.5-sigma early warning threshold declined from 36.4% to 24.1% in November.
+The additional level of detail provided by this more continuous and responsive metric is particularly valuable in the months leading up to or emerging from a recession, especially given the infrequent and more discrete movements of the standard (zero-sigma) diffusion index.

 The gray shaded regions in Figure 3 below represent U.S. recessions as defined (after the fact) by the NBER.
 The median recession slack index is depicted in purple and is plotted against the right axis, which is expressed as the number of standard deviations above the recession threshold.
 The mean recession slack index is depicted in blue and is also plotted against the right axis.